prdoyle/tiny-cpu/README.md

 # TinyCPU
-A 8-bit cpu just barely capable of emulating itself.
+An 8-bit cpu just barely capable of emulating itself.

 _You're going to want to look at `cpu.py`.
 The rest of the files are secondary._